How It Works

 It models equations as expression trees, with root and intermediate tree nodes representing operators (e.g.

-for a unary node) and leaf nodes representing features in the data.
+*for a binary node andsinfor a unary node) and leaf nodes representing features in the data.
 BSR then defines the search space as the union of the following three parts:- Tree structure (T): this represents the structure of the expression tree (e.g. how to recursively construct the tree and when to stop by using leaf nodes), and also specifies the assignment of operators to non-leaf nodes.

 - Leaf nodes (M): this assigns features to leaf nodes that are already defined from part T.